 Floyd Hill and his nine youthful companions walked out of the Criminal Courts Building into the cool night air of freedom.

-District Attorney Howard Fender offered a $100 reward for information leading to the capture of Floyd Hill “dead or alive.”
+After the escape District Attorney Howard Fender offered a $100 reward for information leading to the capture of Floyd Hill “dead or alive.”

 The next day Sheriff Harlon Wright dismissed guard Jim Holcomb for carelessness in not locking the cell block door.